loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-add-ons/README.md

 [`vcluster-gitops/argocd/app-of-apps/argocd-vcluster-add-ons-app.yaml`](../../vcluster-gitops/argocd/app-of-apps/argocd-vcluster-add-ons-app.yaml).
-That `Application` points Argo CD at the `applicationsets/` folder, which then creates the environment-specific child `Application` resources for matching vClusters.
+That `Application` points Argo CD at the `applicationsets/` folder, which then creates the environment-specific child `Application` resources for matching vCluster instances.

 ## Notes

-- This example depends on vCluster Platform importing vClusters into Argo CD as clusters with labels.
+- This example depends on vCluster Platform importing vCluster instances into Argo CD as clusters with labels.
 - The `env` label is the routing key that maps a cluster to the `dev`, `qa`, or `prod` sub-folder.
 - The `project` field in the generated `Application` uses the imported cluster